Cleveland Police and Crime Panel is responsible for the scrutiny of the Police and Crime Commissioner (PCC.)

-Members can also seek a professional view from Her Majesty’s Inspector of Constabulary (HMIC) on potential dismissals.
-Also they can agree a lead authority to hold central funding and provide scrutiny support.
+In addition, panel members can seek Her Majesty’s Inspector of Constabulary (HMIC’s) professional view on potential dismissals.
+They can also agree a lead authority to hold central funding and provide scrutiny support.

 The lead authority, which provides support to Cleveland Police and Crime Panel, is Stockton Borough Council.

 - Cllr Tony Riordan (Chair) – Stockton Borough Council

 - Cllr Graham Cutler (Vice-chair) – Redcar and Cleveland Borough Council